PhDoanh/doanhanma/README.md

 - [x] sticky header
 - [x] localize vi-VN
 - [x] Add recent notes for desktop only
 - [ ] Add markdowns for new tag in navbar
+- [ ] Add "buy me a coffee"